All Episodes

 Hello, Jason.

-Excellent job today in uh Russia's absence.
+Excellent job today in Rush's absence.

-Pleasure to talk with you.
+It's a pleasure to talk with you.

-My my true feeling is that the conservatives in the United States of America had better understand that it's dead.
+My true feeling is that the conservatives in the United States of America had better understand that it's dead.

 The conservative movement from Ronald Reagan was Ronald Reagan.

-And I think the relentless pounding by the media, because conservatism did work, has killed it.
+And I think the relentless pounding by the media because conservatism did work has killed it.

 Reagan brought out the conservative base.